Tutopiya Logo

 Why this is safe: this page owns the Probability Applications revision-guide angle, while Tutopiya’s Probability Applications subtopic page owns the learning resource and the free Probability Applications quiz owns the practice.

-Probability Applications is where Cambridge IGCSE Mathematics (0580/0607) turns basic probability into exam scenarios: picking cards, drawing balls from a bag, or combining independent events.
-Examiners expect you to know when to multiply (and) and when to add (or), and whether the second probability changes after the first draw.
+Probability Applications sits in the Probability unit of Cambridge IGCSE Mathematics (0580/0607), where examiners move beyond single events to combined scenarios — picking two cards, drawing balls without replacement, or calculating expected outcomes over many trials.
 This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways

-- Without replacement means the denominator decreases on the second draw — do not reuse the first fraction unchanged.
+• Without replacement changes the denominator on the second draw — do not treat as independent.

 What are Probability Applications in Cambridge IGCSE Maths?